 - Add files and/or directories to the list by either dragging & dropping them or clicking the “+” button

-- Browse for a folder (directory) where you want to save your resulting encrypted file
+- Optionally, browse for a folder (directory) where you want to save your resulting encrypted file

-- Review optional settings under the “Options” tab (described below)
+- Review additional settings under the “Options” tab (described below)